-Stock market slip wipes out early gains from potential China tariff delay
+Stocks rebound as USMCA trade deal confirmed

 Boeing shares were under pressure after whistleblower Ed Pierson, a former senior manager at Boeing, agreed to testify before Congress on Wednesday that he warned the planemaker about flaws with the 737 Max, the grounded jetliner involved in two deadly crashes.

 Looking at earnings, Autozone reported first-quarter sales that topped expectations, thanks to strength in its retail and commercial businesses.
+Shares hit a fresh record.

 Stich Fix reported better-than-expected top- and bottom-line results and forecast second-quarter adjusted earnings would be higher than expectations.
 Dave & Buster's Entertainment and GameStop will report after the closing bell.

 |Ticker